 The Indians in 1904

-This postcard, depicting eleven of the Indians on the 1904 tour, was based on a photograph taken at Land’s End,
+This postcard, depicting eleven of the Indians on the 1904 tour, is based on a photograph taken at Land’s End,

-Shield and to his immediate right is Iron Tail; these two were photographed at John O’Groats, Scotland, on
+Blue Shield and to his immediate right is Iron Tail; these two were photographed at John O’Groats,

 American Horse, Thomas; Blue Shield, Philip; Broken Nose, David; Brown, Edward; Bush, James; Charging Hawk; Chases in Winter; Comes Among Them, Harry; Cuts, Ellis; Eagle Elk; Fast Hawk; Feather on Head; Ghost Bear, Chas; Ghost Dog; Ghost Dog, Willie (small boy); Good Crow; Good Crow, Abraham; Iron Tail; Kills and Comes Back; Kills Both Sides; Kills Deer; Kills Enemy; Kills Right; Lays Bad; Left Hand, George; Little Dog; Little Eagle; Lone Bear, Samuel; Pumpkinseed, William; Red Horse; Running Hawk; Runs Between; Short Bear; Short Bear, Laura (infant); Spotted Weasel; Spotted Weasel, Washington (small boy); Stand, James; Standing Bear; Standing Bear, David; Strikes Plenty; Thrice, James (apparently otherwise Dismounts Thrice); Tobacco, Adam; Two Eagles, George; Whetstone, Joe; Whirlwind Horse; Whirlwind Man; Yellow Hair, Joseph